 How Germs are Transmitted or Spread through Bodily Fluids

 Avoiding, eliminating and reducing the amount of germs at work or anywhere could help prevent illness and disease.
 Pictured above are protozoa.
-Protozoa are one of the four common groups of germs that include: Bacteria, Virus, Fungus and Protozo.
+Protozoa are one of the four common groups of germs that include: Bacteria, Virus, Fungus and Protozoa.

 The following are some of the most common methods of how germs are transmitted from one individual to another.